Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Rényi Accountant

 \begin{restatable}{lemma}{RenyiDivergenceBound} The Rényi divergence in the ``remove'' direction $R_\alpha(\hat{P}\,\|\,\hat{Q})$ is given by

 where $G$ is the Gram matrix with entries $\mathbf{G}_{i,j} = \langle \mathbf{m}_i, \mathbf{m}_j\rangle$. \end{restatable}

-For a general Gram matrix $\mathbf{G}$, we do not see an efficient way to evaluate this sum.
-The expression resembles the partition function of a probabilistic graphical model with all to all interactions, suggesting that the computation may be NP hard.
+For a general Gram matrix $\mathbf{G}$, there is no efficient way to evaluate this sum in \eqref{eq:divergence_add}.
+More precisely, in Lemma~\ref{lem:sum-sharp-p-complete}, we prove by a reduction from clique counting that computing this sum is $\#P$-complete, where $\#P$ is the class of counting problems associated with $\mathit{NP}$ decision problems.
 However, if we impose structural restrictions on $\mathbf{C}$, for instance by requiring it to be $p$ banded, then $\mathbf{G}$ inherits additional structure and becomes \emph{cyclic banded} (see Figure~\ref{fig:gram_subplots}).
 In this case, the sum can be computed via dynamic programming in time $O\!\left(bp\,\alpha^{2p}\right)$.
 In particular, for $p=1$, which corresponds to the DP-SGD case, this yields a runtime of $O(b\alpha^2)$, improving upon the exponential $O(2^\alpha)$ complexity reported by \citet{feldman2025privacy}.
+In~\cref{appendix:renyi_runtime_vs_feldman}, we verify this dramatic speedup via wall-clock runtime measurements.

 If $\mathbf{C}$ is not naturally $p$ banded, as is the case for banded inverse matrices in~\citet{kalinin2025back}, the procedure above is no longer efficient.
 Nevertheless, many such matrices are effectively close to banded in the sense that entries sufficiently far from the diagonal are small (see Figure~\ref{fig:gram_subplots}).
 This observation leads to the following bound.
 Let